 Services provided to adolescents include primary health care, acute and chronic illness management, screening and treatment of sexually transmitted diseases, pregnancy tests and family planning.
 Confidential services are available for sensitive issues such as pregnancy or possible sexual infections.
 However, parental involvement is encouraged whenever possible.

-The Downtown Health Center is the primary site for the Milwaukee Adolescent Health Program.
+The Midtown Clinic is the primary site for the Milwaukee Adolescent Health Program.
 More than 3,500 teen visits take place at this location annually.